 To ensure that pupils with SEN are perceived positively by all members of the school community, and that SEN and inclusive provision is positively valued and accessed by staff and parents/carers.

-To enable children to move on from us well equipped in the basic skills of literacy, numeracy and social independence to meet the demands of school life and learning.
+To enable children to move on from us well equipped in the basic skills of literacy, numeracy and social independence to meet the demands of learning and school life.

 Roles and Responsibilities